12 Famous Festivals of Ladakh

-Ladakh is known for its interesting festivals and colorful celebrations.
-Let’s peep into the 10 most popular Ladakh festivals 2024 to know all about the rich and colorful culture of the land of high passes.
+Ladakh is known for its interesting festivals and colourful celebrations.
+Let’s peep into the 10 most popular Ladakh festivals 2026 to learn about the rich and colourful culture of the land of high passes.

 - Losar: Welcoming The New Year